ConfederacyOfGaia/Gaia/players-guide.md

 ***Ability Score Increase.*** All elves gain the standard +2, +1, +1 ASIs.
 One of their ASIs must go into Dexterity, and the other two are determined by subrace.

 ***Age.*** Elves are the longest lived of all the races.
-They reach adulthood in their late 20s and can live almost two centuries.
+They reach adulthood in their early 50s and can live about two centuries.

 ***Size.*** Elves average between 4 and 5 feet in height, and tend to be slight in frame.
 Your size is Medium.